cookiemonster429/imh_prompt_engineering/README.md

 1. Use ChatGPT to analyze and score the responses.
 2. Integrate these scores back into your patient records and treatment plans.
 3. Use the insights from the scores to guide therapeutic interventions and monitor progress over time.

+- **Input**: Output from Step 1 and step 3.2 (for each individual triage form) + below prompt
+- **Process**: Score the responses in triage form according to the scales provided.
+Handle potential variations in the structure of the triage forms (e.g., missing fields)
+- **Tools**: TANDEM
+- **Output**: A json output containing answers and scores for the scales.

 Prompt:
 ```